-When it comes to flowering bulbs, there’s a lot more to them than meets the eye.
+There’s a lot more than meets the eye when it comes to flowering bulbs.
 Also known as “packaged plants,” a flower bulb is a circular mass that contains food and tissue (it looks like an onion!).
 In layman’s terms, it’s a self-contained flower factory, with everything a flower needs to grow held right there in the bulb.

-- Though most all bulb flowers bloom in the spring, they should be planted in the late fall before the first hard freeze.
+- Though almost all bulb flowers bloom in the spring, they should be planted in the late fall, before the first hard freeze.

 - Speaking of tulips, tulip bulbs were more valuable than gold in 1600s Holland.
 This was during the height of tulip mania.

-- Though we don’t suggest trying it, some recipes still found today say you can substitute onions for tulip bulbs.
+- Though we don’t suggest trying it, some recipes still found today say you can substitute tulip bulbs for onions.

-- If you’re in the market for bulbs, always choose the largest, hardest ones — these are the healthiest.
+- If you’re in the market for bulbs, always choose the largest, hardest ones — those are the healthiest.

 - Several flowers that bloom from bulbs, including tulips, are known for being almost perfectly symmetrical.

-So why is it that bulbs, especially when compared to seeds, are so beloved?
+Why are bulbs, especially when compared to seeds, held in such high regard?
 The answer lies in their beauty, simplicity, and variety.

-Because they store most of what a plant needs in order to grow, people often refer to the care they need as “dig, drop, done.”
+Because bulbs store most of what a plant needs in order to grow, people often refer to the care they need as “dig, drop, done.”
 This makes them an excellent gift for those new to gardening or who don’t have much time on their hands.
-Just remember to always plant with the point up unless it has two points (this is rare)!
+Just remember to always plant with the point up unless the bulb has two points (this is rare)!
 The tip should not be more than an inch to an inch and a half below the soil line.

-Don’t let their easygoing nature fool you, the flowers that sprout from bulbs are completely out of the ordinary and exquisite.
-Some of your favorite flowers come from bulbs and there’s a strong chance you didn’t even realize it, like tulips, lilies, hyacinths, daffodils, and canna.
+Don’t let their easygoing nature fool you — the flowers that sprout from bulbs are completely out of the ordinary and exquisite.
+Some of your favorite flowers, such as tulips, lilies, hyacinths, daffodils, and canna, come from bulbs, and there’s a good chance you didn’t even realize it!